Louise Burgaard

-Louise Katharina Burgaard (born 17 October 1992) is a Danish handballer for Metz Handball and the Danish national team.
+Louise Katharina Vinter Burgaard (born 17 October 1992) is a Danish handballer for Odense Håndbold and the Danish national team.

 She participated at the 2011 World Women's Handball Championship in Brazil, the 2012 Summer Olympics in London and the 2012 European Women's Handball Championship in Serbia.
+At the 2013 World Championship, she was a part of the Danish team that won bronze medals, breaking a 9 year streak without medals for the Danish team.
+They beat Poland 30-26.